swaptech001/swaptech-examples/README.md

 Contributions are welcome.
 If you've found a bug within this project, please open an issue to discuss what you would like to change.

+## Disclaimer

+SwapTech is a technology provider and is committed to keeping customer information confidential.
+However, it is the responsibility of the user to use the technology in a lawful manner.
+SwapTech does not take responsibility for the actions of the user.
+It is advisable for users to customize a disclaimer based on local laws and seek legal advice if necessary.